 Together, they’re responsible for nearly 80% of the planet’s oil supply.
 As an organization, OPEC meets regularly to set production levels.
 And its decisions can directly change the price of oil and gas.
 And while it has a massive influence on the price of oil, it doesn’t control the price.

 The global oil market is a force in its own right, as supply and demand tend to fluctuate sharply and unpredictably.
 There can be too much supply.
 Within OPEC, members don’t always follow through on the limits they agreed upon limits.
-There are also major oil suppliers, such as Russia and the United States, who are not OPEC members who may produce more oil than expected.
+There are also major oil suppliers, such as the United States, who are not OPEC members who may produce more oil than expected.
 That can cause high levels of supply relative to demand, which can drive down prices.

 Oil in Canada’s oil sands or American shale reserves is far more labor-intensive and expensive to extract and refine than the oil in the Middle East.
 Those extraction costs contribute to the price of the oil, which can drive the oil prices higher or lower, depending on where the bulk of supply is coming from at any given time.

 Oil prices are also susceptible to change as a result of natural disasters.
 Hurricanes, for example, regularly shut down oil production in the Gulf of Mexico, which can reduce the supply of oil and drive prices up.